What do you know about palliative care? Test your knowledge by choosing true or false for the following statements.

 Palliative Care Week 12-18 September 2021

-Palliative Care Week will take place from Sunday 12 to Saturday 18 September 2021.
+Palliative Care Week took place from Sunday 12 to Saturday 18 September 2021.

 Palliative Care Week aims to raise awareness of the difference palliative care can make to people with life-limiting conditions, carers and families throughout the island of Ireland.
 Working with partners and colleagues across the palliative care sector and with other organisations and individuals interested in health and well being, All Ireland Institute of Hospice and Palliative Care (AIIHPC) has facilitated an annual Palliative Care Week since 2014.

 Why Palliative Care Week ?

 - Misunderstanding about palliative care persists, meaning some people who could benefit are less willing to seek it, potentially missing out on improved quality of life